 The Constitution of the State of Colorado and the laws of this state guarantee rights to the victims of the following crimes:

 Victims of the crimes listed above are guaranteed the following rights and may be entitled to special services and even financial assistance (for more information, download our Victim Rights Brochure).
 If the victim is deceased or incapacitated, these rights are guaranteed to the victim’s spouse, parent, child, sibling, grandparent, significant other or other lawful representative:Personal Treatment / Privacy

-The Denver Center for Crime Victims (DCCV) provides culturally and linguistically responsive programs, health promotion and crime prevention education.
+The Center for Trauma and Resilience provides culturally and linguistically responsive programs, health promotion and crime prevention education.
 Our services are broad, supporting survivors of simple theft, domestic and sexual violence, to suicide/homicide survivors.
 We provide crisis intervention, case management, financial assistance, client relocation, integrated physical and mental health programs and more, all without financial cost to our clients.